 Nurse Adult nurse

-Nurses care for adults who are sick, injured or have physical disabilities
+Nurses give care, advice and support to adults who are sick, injured or have physical disabilities.

 1. Entry requirementsYou'll need: